 This is the second year that we're able to work with this phenomenal AA selection from Karatina town, near the base of the impressive Mount Kenya.
 There are many excellent characteristics of this coffee, however it is most commonly regarded for its distinct flavour intensity and consistently recurring berry notes.

 The local Gatomboya stream helps process this excellent washed coffee, with all traces of mucilage removed in the clean stream of fresh water.
 The cherries, collected from over 600 members of the Barichu Farmers Cooperative, are delivered to the Gatomboya Factory to be sorted by maturity and quality grouping before pulping and washing.
 The coffee receives between 24 and 48 hours of fermentation, dependant on density, before drying on raised beds for and average duration of 10 days.

-We're really excited to finally be working with this coffee.
-You can expect to find notes of intense berries, pleasant florals as well as a distinct finish of blackberry.
+We're really excited to be working with this coffee for the second year running.
+It's an incredible AA selection, and as our third Kenyan release this year it's keeping our summer fresh and fruity.
+You can expect to find notes of intense berries, pleasant florals as well as a distinct finish of black currant.

 Espresso Roast Brewing advice:

 Use a 1:2.4 brew ratio.
 With all espresso you must first identify the size of your filter basket - preferably of the brand and variety 'VST 'Ridgeless' - that you are using.
 For this particular coffee, the optimal dose would be -2g from the basket size, using a 1:2.4 ratio, and aiming for a target TDS of 8.4.
 Depending on which grinder and set-up you're working with, the result will be varied however our recommended total brew time is still between 27 - 29 seconds brewing this coffee.